 Day 8 | Fly back home / Rest day at Leh to enjoy local culture and some shopping and fly back home on Day 9

-Can I visit Tso Moriri in winters, too??
+Can I visit Tso Moriri in winter, too??

-Since there is no high mountain pass on the way to Tso Moriri from Leh, this is far more approachable but being much remote and lacking basic facilities especially in winters nearby Tso Moriri, it is best avoided unless you are a serious hardcore traveler and enjoy such harsh cold conditions as an adventure 🙂 🙂 …
+Since there is no high mountain pass on the way to Tso Moriri from Leh, this is far more approachable but being very remote and lacking basic facilities, especially in winters nearby Tso Moriri, it is best avoided unless you are a serious hardcore traveler and enjoy such harsh cold conditions as an adventure 🙂 🙂 …

 Day 1 | Leh – Karu – Upshi – Chumathang

-- Chumathang has hot water spring, low in altitude, and provides better resistance to cold even though the stay here as well is quite basic.
-There is a Chumathang Hot Springs Resort for a stay in winters near Tso Moriri.
+• Chumathang has a hot water spring, is low in altitude, and provides better resistance to cold even though the stay here as well is quite basic.
+There is a Chumathang Hot Springs Resort for a stay in winter near Tso Moriri.

 Day 2 | Chumathang – Tso Moriri – Chumathang – Leh